My Los Angeles law office serves successful small businesses, entrepreneurs and creative individuals.

 There are a few big issues here: 1) There is no copyright for words and short phrases.
 You may be able to trademark your business slogan, but it’s not copyrightable.
 2) In addition, certain kinds of writing are not copyrightable.
 For example, you can’t copyright a list of addresses.
 Also, you cannot copyright individual recipes.

 When it doubt, consult with an attorney.
+The difference between a copyright and a trademark is very significant.

 7. I want to use an old creative work for commercial purposes.
 Since it’s so old, I can use it for free.